Prostate Cancer (cont.)

-- Men usually prefer medical castration to surgical castration.
+- Men usually prefer medical castration to surgical castration as it is temporary and reversible, albeit much more expensive.
 A variety of agents have been used to suppress androgen levels acting at different levels of hormonal production and release.

 - Nowadays, GnRH agonists are the most widely used.
 They induce a medical castration by suppressing luteinizing hormone production and, therefore, the synthesis of testicular androgens.
 A number of GnRH agonists are available (leuprolide, goserelin, buserelin, and triptorelin).

 - GnRH antagonists (degarelix) may be beneficial in cases when immediate decrease in testosterone levels is required.

 - Estrogen, in the form of diethylstilbestrol, can also be used to suppress testosterone.
 Because of its extensive side effects, estrogen is not used very often.

 - Antiandrogen monotherapy: Antiandrogens bind to androgen receptors and competitively inhibit their interaction with male hormones (testosterone and dihydrotestosterone).

 - Unlike medical castration, antiandrogen therapy does not decrease luteinizing hormone (LH) levels and androgen production.
 Rather, testosterone levels are normal or increased.
 Thus, men treated with antiandrogen monotherapy do not have the full spectrum of side effects attributable to low levels of testosterone, and many maintain some degree of potency.

 - These agents are usually used in combination with a GnRH agonist either continuously or for 2 to 4 weeks during the initiation of treatment with a GnRH agonist.
 This is also known as "complete androgen blockade."